Current Calls for Entry

 Selected artists will be paid a $500 honoraria for the use of the completed, camera-ready design as provided by the artist.

 Designs which can be computer designed images or scanned from illustrations, paintings, quilts, mosaic, photographed sculptures, photographs, or other should be prepared for the selection process as 4" tall by 9" wide JPEG images at 300 dpi.
 Artists may submit up to three designs.
 Submissions must be turned in with the attached form.
-Name each JPEG file with the correlating number on the entry form, your last name, title, medium, year (example – 01smith-flowers-oiloncanvas-2017.jpeg) Entry form and JPEG images may be dropped off at Arts West on a thumb drive or emailed to firstname.lastname@example.org.
+Name each JPEG file with the correlating number on the entry form, your last name, title, medium, year (example – 01smith-flowers-oiloncanvas-2017.jpeg) Entry form and JPEG images may be emailed to firstname.lastname@example.org.
 For help with image prep, you may contact AMAC secretary Josh Birnbaum at email@example.com or 740-597-1778.

 Once selected, Artists will provide higher resolution images.
 Final digital submissions should be, at a minimum, 36” x 16” at 600 dpi.
 Digital images that are smaller than the minimum size cannot be accepted and honorarium will be forfeited.
 Artists may be asked to work with the vinyl fabricator in finalizing design for installation.
 By submitting works, artists agree to grant permission to alter/crop work as needed.

 Artists verify that the submitted designs are their own work and do not violate another’s copyright.
 City of Athens will retain limited rights to use selected images as they see fit to promote the project, but artists will maintain copyright.
 Artists understand that if their artwork includes photography of partially or entirely recognizable people, they must provide the City of Athens with release statements from all parties.

 DEADLI NE FOR RECEIPT OF APPLICATIONS: Friday, January 17, 2020 @ 5 pm